 Key points for selecting a sterilizer based on disinfection methods:

 For those with a general budget who only want to use it to sterilize baby bottles, a sterilizer that uses high-temperature steam disinfection is recommended.

-For those with a larger budget who wish to disinfect a wider variety of items, an LED ultraviolet baby bottle sterilizer is recommended.
+For those with a larger budget who wish to disinfect a wider variety of items, an LED UV milk bottle sterilizer is recommended.